iseries/pn3uma/README.md

 Go into the created folder with `cd pn3uma` and install the framework with all necessary dependencies via `composer install`

 ### Developer notes
-If you're interested in contributing to pn3uma you have to install tailwind in the project's root folder.
+If you're interested in developing pn3uma you have to install tailwind in the project's root folder.

 #### Install tailwind
 ```Shell